download a PDF version of this newsletter here

 While it has always been our desire to have the authorities come to their senses and halt this ill-conceived scheme, the time has now arrived to have our case heard through a defensive challenge in court.

 OUTA will shortly reveal results and update its position paper which contains additional extensive research, aimed at exposing the extent of societies overpayment (through Sanral) on the Gauteng Freeway Improvement Project.
 In our updated version, we will provide additional clarity and input on why Sanral’s attempt to fob-off our international comparison to road construction costs has failed, but more importantly, we will now provide input and comparisons to local road pricing benchmarks.
 Hopefully, this report will provide the Minister of Transport with sufficient reason to open the independent inquiry into the matter.

 More about that next month.
 Until then, if you do receive a summons for your unpaid e-toll bills, please don’t do nothing.
 The OUTA web site provides a step-by-step guide of the actions and steps to be taken.

 Strength to you.

-OUTA serves notice to defend its members against e-Toll Summons
+OUTA serves notice to defend its supporters against e-Toll Summons

 Fraught with inefficiencies and cumbersome processes, the public backlash and defiance against the irrational system grew and compliance subsided from around 40% in mid-2014 to around well below 20% by the end of 2015.